genebean/talks/_posts/2015-10-20-World-Domination-One-Instant-Message-at-a-Time.md

 tags: [usg-rock-eagle]
 ---

-This presentation talks my attempts at taking over the world with a Hubot
+This presentation talks my attempts at taking over the world with a Hubot.

 ### Note: